Macintosh001/EECS-3311-final-project/docs/log.md

 ## Aaron
 - Utilize a Date Picker to handle inputting dates in the UI

+# Wednesdaym February 15th
+## Lucas
+- Added to database manager
+- Added persistence for products with some db functionality

 # Thursday, February 16th

 ## William